-(Well, truth be told, I did have a few old bottles of essential oils in my linen closet.
-One bottle each of orange, eucalyptus, [easyazon_link identifier=”B004O290TW” locale=”US” tag=”whnemo-20″]melaleuca (tea tree) oil[/easyazon_link], and rose oil, which I bought for topical use to brighten up my laundry [ended up never using it] and for my Homemade Chest Rub and Homemade Rose Water Spray [which I love, by the way].)
+Truth be told, I did have a few old bottles of essential oils in my linen closet.
+One bottle each of orange, eucalyptus, melaleuca (tea tree) oil, and rose oil, which I bought for topical use to brighten up my laundry [ended up never using it] and for my Homemade Chest Rub and Homemade Rose Water Spray.

-However, after my post on Young Living’s Thieves and the other oils (Wintergreen and Peppermint, etc.), a number of readers started asking me about other oil companies–if they were good enough, or not that great.
+However, after my post on Young Living’s Thieves and the other oils (Wintergreen and Peppermint, etc.), a number of readers started asking me about other oil companies.
 And so I too started wondering.